Cataract surgery complications

 During this procedure, much of the thin clear membrane that surrounds the natural lens (called the lens capsule) is intentionally left intact.

 In most cases, the lens capsule remains clear after cataract surgery.
 In some cases, however, the posterior portion of the capsule (the part left intact) becomes hazy.
-This posterior capsule opacification can occur during cataract surgery recovery or even months later.
+This opacification can occur during cataract surgery recovery or even months later.

-Treating posterior capsule opacification
+Treating posterior capsule opacities

 Fortunately, PCO can be effectively treated with a procedure called a YAG laser capsulotomy.
 During the procedure, a hole is created in the central zone of the cloudy capsule and vision is quickly restored.